codership/documentation/galeracluster/source/training/tutorials/migration.rst

 Running this command stops database server.
 When you are ready to initialize your cluster, choose this server as your starting node.

-For more information on initializing and adding nodes to a cluster, see :doc:`Starting the Cluster <../training/tutorials/starting-cluster>`.
+For more information on initializing and adding nodes to a cluster, see :doc:`Starting the Cluster <starting-cluster>`.

 .. _`migrating-mysql-galera`: